cda-tum/mqt-problemsolver/README.md

 MQT ProblemSolver is a framework to utilize quantum computing as a technology for users with little to no quantum computing knowledge.
-All necessary quantum parts are embedded by domain experts while the interface provided are similar to the ones classical solver provide:
+All necessary quantum parts are embedded by domain experts while the interfaces provided are similar to the ones classical solver provide:

 <p align="center">